SciKit-Surgery/scikit-surgerytutorial01/doc/03_VTK_Overlay_With_Aruco_Tag.rst

         self.vtk_overlay_window._RenderWindow.Render()

 Then add a new method called _aruco_detect_and_follow to the class.
-The tag detection code is taken from the `OpenCV aruco tutorial`_.
+The tag detection code is taken from the `OpenCV ArUco tutorial`_.

 ::